No-one still knows whether the industrial heart of the Bahamas can bounce back from what was probably the worst

 But the hurricane has clipped some 18% off the Bahamas GDP (wealth per head) and unemployment was estimated at 50% one year after.
 The future of the international airport seems to be in suspense, with the Chinese owners apparently not willing to put in more of their own money for its rehabilitation.
 The island of close to 50,000 people has lost its hospital due to flooding.
-A Samaritan’s Purse field hospital currently working there is due to operate for only 90 days, and the defunct hospital is in a flood zone.
+A Samaritan’s Purse field hospital has agreed to continue working there but the defunct hospital is in a flood zone.

 First a recap: Dorian sat over Grand Bahama, 90 kms from Florida, for over 40 hours from 8 pm on Sunday 1 September before heading off towards Florida, 90 km away.
 Parts of the island became “virtually uninhabitable”, as a United Nations official put it, because of winds blowing up to 350km an hour, rain and storm surges of up to 7m on this low-lying island (highest point 8m above sea-level.

 Yet the island, a 90km long strip of narrow land with magnificent beaches and a beautiful sea as well as most of the Bahamas export-earning industry, had been nursing hopes it had turned the corner after nearly 20 years of economic depression resulting from 9/11 and hurricanes in 2004 and 2005, as well as Hurricane Matthew in October 2016

 Only on 25 August, the Bahamas Prime Minister Hubert Minnis had declared: “Real hope and real help are finally on the way for Grand Bahama.
 We promised to rescue and to restore Grand Bahama after decades of downturn.
 Next week, there will be an agreement signed in Grand Bahama, that in a few weeks that will help to begin the island’s turnaround.
 Real hope and real help are finally on the way for Grand Bahama.”

 Today it is confronted with the reality for small island and coastal states, as identified by UNCTAD’s Pamela Coke-Hamilton, Director of the Division on International Trade and Commodities, in a news conference on 3 September: their inhabitants are on the front line of the climate crisis.